Festival Assistant Information

 How to apply to be a Festival Assistant

-Please download a Festival Assistant Application Form and Festival Assistant Information (at the bottom of this page).
-The deadline for applications is the 1st March 2013, please send your application by post or email before this date to:
+The application form for student helpers will be available from May 2014.
+The deadline for application submission is the 1st March 2015, please send your application by post or email before this date to:

 The International Ceramics Festival is the UK’s leading international ceramics event, attracting over 800 participants to a series of lectures, practical demonstrations and exhibitions over three days.
 The focus is both practical and inspirational – kilns are built and fired, pots made and demonstrations given.
 Guest artists also have their own workspace enabling more in depth discussions and exchange of ideas.
 Over the years the Festival has built up a reputation for featuring some of the world’s best known ceramic artists and potters.

 Being a festival assistant is a great opportunity to take part in this festival and see, meet and work with leading international potters.
 As well as making friends and meeting like-minded individuals, festival assistants gain skills and experiences.
 Festival assistants play a key part in the success of the Festival, the work they do may involve them working closely with festival organizers, arts centre staff, trade exhibitors and demonstrators.
 The jobs required vary widely from physical work to administrative duties, offering opportunities for most people to take part.
 The types of duties required are: